 Sample Exercise: “I hurried home last night and heard some great new tunes on the telly.”

-This dialect of southern England is currently available ONLY by purchasing Accents & Dialects for Stage and Screen Deluxe Streaming Edition or the iTunes ebook (Apple Book) version of that book, or the iTunes ebook (Apple Book) version of Dialects of the British Isles.
+This dialect of southern England is currently available ONLY by purchasing Accents & Dialects for Stage and Screen Deluxe Streaming Edition, the iTunes ebook (Apple Book) version of that book, or the iTunes ebook (Apple Book) version of Dialects of the British Isles.

 Where does the name come from?
 The “estuary” in question is that of the River Thames, the largest river in southeast England.
 From its source, a little upstream from Oxford, and running east through the capital down to the North Sea, the Thames is tidal for nearly 100 miles, over half its length.
 Hence the Thames Estuary – estuary is defined as the tidal part of a river – dominates southeast England.
 It roughly bisects the most populous and most politically, artistically, and economically powerful part of Britain.